rails-sqlserver/tiny_tds/README.md

 * IRC Room: #rails-sqlserver on irc.freenode.net

-## TODO List

-* Install an interrupt handler.
-* Allow #escape to accept all ruby primitives.

 ## About Me

-My name is Ken Collins and I currently maintain the SQL Server adapter for ActiveRecord and wrote this library as my first cut into learning ruby C extensions.
-Hopefully it will help promote the power of ruby and the Rails framework to those that have not yet discovered it.
+My name is Ken Collins and I currently maintain the SQL Server adapter for ActiveRecord and wrote this library as my first cut into learning Ruby C extensions.
+Hopefully it will help promote the power of Ruby and the Rails framework to those that have not yet discovered it.
 My blog is [metaskills.net](http://metaskills.net/) and I can be found on twitter as @metaskills.
 Enjoy!

 ## Special Thanks